cisagov/cset/README.md

   4. A confirmation email will be sent to the email you entered.
 This email will contain a temporary password that will allow you to login to the CSET® Application.
   5. Once a user has logged in for the first time, they will be prompted to create their own password to replace the temporary one.

 The second way to add a new user to your CSET® Application is to use the “AddUser” program.
 This tool is intended more for testing purposes than company-wide use.
 It allows anybody to create a new user without the email check and should only be used by administrators.
 As such, do not place this program in a public or shared folder on your system.
-This tool can be downloaded from the CSET github page found [here](https://github.com/cisagov/cset/releases/tag/9.2.2enterprise).
+This tool can be downloaded from the latest CSET [releases page](https://github.com/cisagov/cset/releases).
 Simply click on the "AddUser.zip" link to download the file.

   1. Inside the “AddUser” folder, you will find a file called “AddCSETUser.exe”.
 It’s a config file.
 Open this file with a text editor such as notepad.
   * Inside the "connectionStrings" tags, you will need to change your “data source=” to the IP Address or domain of your server.